Skip to main content

 Digital Legacy: Dealing With Online Accounts

-• Do not log in using the person\'s passwords.
-This can cause legal complications and may violate terms of service.
+• Try not to log in using their passwords.
+It is understandable, but it can cause legal complications and usually breaks the terms of service.

 Google (Gmail, YouTube, Drive, Photos)

-What happens: Google's Inactive Account Manager lets the person set up what happens to their account after inactivity.
-If they did not set this up, you can request access or deletion.
+What happens: Google's Inactive Account Manager lets people decide in advance what happens to their account.
+If your loved one did not set this up, you can still ask for access or for the account to be deleted.

-How to proceed: Submit a request through Google's deceased user process.
-You will need: proof of your identity, the death certificate, and proof of your relationship.
-Google may provide account content or delete the account.
+How to proceed: Submit a request through Google's bereavement process.
+You will need proof of your own identity, the death certificate, and proof of how you were related.
+Google may share the account content with you, or close the account.

 Google will not provide passwords.
 They may share some content but not all.